Please feel free to contact me (Dr Sykes) during the course of your pregnancy if you have concerns or queries.

 - Linkedin – Direct Linkedin message

-If you do have a concern about a serious pregnancy development (eg the baby not moving, significant bleeding, etc.) and irrespective of the time of day you need to immediately contact the Norwest Private Hospital Birth Unit (tel: 02 888 2859) or the San Hospital Labour Ward (tel: 02 9487 9561), depending on where you are booked.
+If you do have a concern about a serious pregnancy development (eg the baby not moving, significant bleeding, etc.) and irrespective of the time of day you need to immediately contact the Norwest Private Hospital Birth Unit (tel: 02 888 2859) or the San Hospital Birthing Unit (tel: 02 9487 9561), depending on where you are booked.

 The midwives at the hospital where you are booked will advise you what to do next and will also advise me of the situation.
 This is the safest option for you and your baby.
 Remember the midwives have had specialised training in pregnancy and childbirth, are highly skilled and are on duty 24 hours per day.

 You should contact the hospital midwives directly when:

 - You are or suspect you are in labour (or preterm labour).

 - You have or suspect you have ruptured membranes.

 - There is a significant reduction in your baby’s movements.